SanshanGan/salesforce-notes/notes/OM&LB.md

     G --> I[Use Case: Lightning page allows you to customize a **record page** and add a **screen flow** as a component]
 ```

+### Use case

+- Manager wants to boost productivity by providing insights at the start of each day.
+  Which three sales-specific standard Lightning components should administrator add to the homepage to meet this
+  requirement?
+    - Activities
+    - Assistant
+    - Key Deals

 ### Highly-related Concepts:

 #### All about mobile